mhussai8/document_search_application/README.md

 # Document Search Application

-A high-performance document search application that indexes and searches documents from Google Cloud Storage using Elasticsearch, LangChain, and FastAPI.
+A high-performance document search application that indexes and searches documents from Google Cloud Storage using Elasticsearch and FastAPI.

 ## Features